Published on May 12, 2022 and last reviewed on Aug 23, 2022 - 5 min read

 Tomato flu is a contagious disease that usually spreads among young children from age one to nine.
-It mainly causes high-grade fever, rashes, dehydration, and blisters on the body.
+It mainly causes rashes, skin irritation, high-grade fever, dehydration, and blisters on the body.
 The blister appears red, round, and fluid-filled like a tomato.
 This is why they call it tomato fever.
 The exact cause of tomato fever is still under debate, although doctors believe it is a viral infection.
-Children under the age of five are the most commonly affected category among the general population.
-Hence it may spread fast among small public clusters centered on child care centers and primary schools.
-Tomato fever is not a dangerous type of disease, although the symptoms can be particularly worrisome for young children.
+Children under five are the most commonly affected among the general population.
+Hence it may spread fast among small clusters centered on child care centers and primary schools.
+Tomato fever is not a dangerous disease, although the symptoms can be particularly problematic for young children.
 Usually, the symptoms resolve in ten days.
 The illness is rare in adults due to the strong immune system that aids in defending against the virus.

 Tomato fever is believed to be caused by a virus.
-It is still considered to be an unidentified type of fever.
-Some suspect it as an aftereffect of certain diseases spread by mosquito bites, such as chikungunya (a viral infection causing fever and joint inflammation) or dengue fever (a viral infection causing fever, rashes, and body pain).
+It is still considered to be an unknown type of fever.
+Some suspect it as an aftereffect of certain diseases spread by mosquito bites, such as Chikungunya (a viral infection causing fever and joint inflammation) or dengue fever (a viral infection causing fever, rashes, and body pain).
 Blisters of tomato fever are often confused with that of chickenpox.
-But one should note that the chickenpox eruptions do not develop under the palms and feet.
+But one should note that chickenpox eruptions do not develop under the palms and feet.
 In contrast, one affected by tomato flu may get blisters under the palms and feet.
-It is more related to another viral infection seen in children known as hand, foot, and mouth disease caused by the Coxsackie virus.
-One may develop similar blisters under the palms, feet, and inside the mouth in hand, foot, and mouth disease as well.
+It is more related to another viral infection in children known as hand, foot, and mouth disease caused by the Coxsackie virus.
+One may develop similar blisters under the palms, feet, and inside the mouth in hand, foot, and mouth disease.

 Fatigue and severe body pain.